 The royal courtyard uses a delicate ebony and ivory balance, yielding perfect symmetry.
 I can’t recommend visiting this island enough!

-These islands were fun to explore, but weren’t quite fully-committed to the Alice in Wonderland theme… with one exception:
+Trekking these islands still filled my heart with bliss.
+Although, these dream addresses weren’t 100% committed to the Alice in Wonderland theme… with one exception:

-I found a Japanese hedge maze puzzle that was immeasurably clever.
-Unfortunately, it was a very claustrophobic experience.
+I stumbled upon a clever Japanese hedge maze puzzle.
+Unfortunately, it was a claustrophobic experience.
 Don’t get me wrong, the creator created a piece of art that would bring our dear Mad Hatter a wide-eyed smile.
-The problem I had while traversing it boiled down to the fumbly mechanics in Animal Crossing.
+The problem I had while traversing it boiled down to Animal Crossing’s fumbly mechanics.